 Sport and the arts

 SAS has some impressive sporting facilities that support its strong whole-school sports programme.
-As required by the US curriculum, students learn skills in football, netball, basketball, tennis and many other team and individual sports in PE lessons and after-school clubs.
-They can also benefit from a more extensive sports programme that they would receive in their home country; there aren’t many schools in Singapore that can offer golf lessons or sessions on an outdoor high adventure ropes course as part of the PE curriculum.
+As required by the US curriculum, students learn skills in football, netball, basketball, tennis, and many other team and individual sports in PE lessons and after-school clubs.
+They can also benefit from a more extensive sports programme than they would receive in their home country; there aren’t many schools in Singapore that can offer golf lessons or sessions on an outdoor high adventure ropes course as part of the PE curriculum.

 As you’d expect from an American school – and from one that proudly flies the flag for its Eagles teams – SAS also celebrates national sports such as baseball and softball.

 The Eagles compete against other international schools in leagues organised by the Athletic Conference of Singapore International Schools (ACSIS) and the South East Asia Students Activity Conference (SEASAC).
-And, as well as teaching skills, SAS expects all student athletes to learn the values of the ‘The Eagle Way’, including determination, sportsmanship, teamwork and communication.
+And, as well as teaching skills, SAS expects all student athletes to learn the values of the ‘The Eagle Way’, including determination, sportsmanship, teamwork, and communication.
 This is just one indicator of how the school is providing a wholesome learning environment for its students.

-SAS also champions the arts, whether that’s music, drama, dance, film or art.
-As you’d expect at any international school in the Little Red Dot, the school has invested heavily in the arts; there’s an art wing with in-house kilns, and photography, film and graphic art studios, as well as three theatres, art and drama spaces and music rooms.
-Students can learn and perform on a gamelan instrument; the PTA and SAS Foundation fund a visitors-in-residence programme that brings in professional musicians, illustrators, thespians and choreographers to work with students; and students have an opportunity to participate in a variety of musical ensembles, art exhibitions, original plays, full-blown musicals and choral concerts.
+SAS also champions the arts, whether that’s music, drama, dance, film, or art.
+As you’d expect at any international school in the Little Red Dot, the school has invested heavily in the arts; there’s an art wing with in-house kilns, and photography, film, and graphic art studios, as well as three theatres, art and drama spaces, and music rooms.
+Students can learn and perform on a gamelan instrument; the PTA and SAS Foundation fund a visitors-in-residence programme that brings in professional musicians, illustrators, thespians, and choreographers to work with students; and students have an opportunity to participate in a variety of musical ensembles, art exhibitions, original plays, full-blown musicals, and choral concerts.

 Beyond the classroom